"The illiterate of the 21st Century are not those who cannot read and write but those who cannot learn, unlearn and relearn.โ€ - Alvin Toffler

 • Defending: They are constantly open to learning and resist the temptation to become defensive in the face of adversity.

-Learning Agility is a key trait to being a good leader in a workplace.
+Learning Agility is also a key trait to being a good leader in a workplace.
 Why?
-They are more likely to take constructive feedback and implement changes to make themselves better performers, they lack the need to constantly defend themselves, they are flexible, and they are able to handle stressful scenarios.
+Learning agile individuals are more likely to take constructive feedback and implement changes to make themselves better performers, they lack the need to constantly defend themselves, they are flexible, and they are able to handle stressful scenarios.

 Indicative Roles: Scientist, Manager, Learning & Development Manager, Teacher

-Learning Agility Questions: A few interview questions that will be helpful for you during your interview.
+Learning Agility Interview Questions: A few interview questions that will be helpful for you during your interview.

 1. What new skills have you learned in your previous work?